reslp/AmpliPiper/README.md

 #### Analysis steps

 > :warning: _From the 7th of November, since BOLD upgraded from v4 to v5, the API service is migrating and thus unavailable.
-We advise that you use, for now, BLAST and, if you do not wish to perform species identification, we suggest to change the name of the loci (for example, from `COX1` to `COI`)._
+We advise that you use, for now, BLAST and, if you do not wish to perform species identification, we suggest to change the name of the loci (for example, from `COX1` to `nCOX`)._

 1. **Demultiplexing**: The pipeline uses `demultiplex_fastq.py` to demultiplex the raw fastq files based (1) on correct alignment of the primer sequences at the terminal ends of a raw FASTQ file and (2) on the expected length of the amplicon .
 2. **Filtering**: The pipeline uses `Chopper` to remove low-quality reads based on a PHRED-scaled quality threshold.